artefactory/choice-learn/docs/paper/paper.md

 Choice-Learn provides a modular suite of choice modeling tools for practitioners and academic researchers to process choice data, and then formulate, estimate and operationalize choice models.
 The library is structured into two levels of usage, as illustrated in Figure \ref{fig:gen_org}.
 The higher-level is designed for fast and easy implementation and the lower-level enables more advanced parameterizations.
 This structure is inspired by Keras' different endpoints [@Chollet:2015], which enables a user-friendly modeling interface.
 Choice-Learn is designed with the following objectives:

 - **Streamlined:** The processing of datasets and the estimation of standard choice models are facilitated by a simple code signature.
-- **Scalable:** Optimized processes are implemented for features storage and models estimation, allowing the use of large datasets and models with a large number of parameters.
+- **Scalable:** Optimized processes are implemented for data storage and models estimation, allowing the use of large datasets and models with a large number of parameters.
 - **Flexible:** The codebase can be customized to fit different use cases.
 - **Models Library:** The same package provides implementations of both standard choice models and machine learning-based methods, including neural networks.
 - **Downstream operations:** Post-processing tools that leverage choice models for assortment planning and pricing are integrated into the library.